The title of the article, which is “School Fundraisers That Get Your Students Outside,” next to an illustration of kids playing outside.

 2. Determine how you will fundraise, either by charging for entry or per food item.

-3. Decide whether your team will host a potluck-style or catered event.
+3. Decide how you’ll serve the food—for example, will you host a potluck-style or catered event?

 4. Start marketing your event using digital channels as well as printed promotional materials like flyers.